What It Means To Truly Personalize Your Push Notifications

 Here’s why advanced personalization makes sense.
 When push notifications are tailored for the right moment and take into consideration user context, then you’re thinking user-first.
 Messages delivered in this way are seen exactly when they’re meant to be, tend to live in the lock screen less often and lead to improved overall app experiences.
 The needs of mobile users are satisfied without needing to be bombarded with too many poorly managed messages.
 Less is more.

 Data-driven marketers can demonstrate the impact of advanced personalization campaigns by comparing notification analytics.
-While it differs greatly from app to app, and message to message, the well acknowledged benchmarks for push notifications are 2-4% click-through rates*, with no guarantee that the messages are delivered in the first place.
+While it differs greatly from app to app, and message to message, the well acknowledged benchmarks for mobile push notifications are around 2-4% click-through rates, with no guarantee that the messages are delivered in the first place.
 With such low expectations, marketers’ resort to analyzing for other metrics like Daily Active Users (DAU), Monthly Active Users (MAU) and even app usage following push notification campaigns.
 Advanced personalization techniques, using Smart Push Notifications contribute to interaction rates of 60-70% and app open rates of 20-45%, and often 10x times industry norms.